Strong Normalisation for Asynchronous Effects: Strong Normalisation for Sequential Computations

 \subsection{Unit, Product, and Sum Types}

 We note that unit, product, and sum types can be added to \lambdaAEff~and the normalisation proof in a standard way~\cite{Lindley:TopTopLifting}.
-We will make use of the unit and sum type in the next section.
+We make use of the unit and sum types in the next section.

 For the \emph{unit type} $\tyunit$, we add a value $\tmunit$, and define its reducibility like for base types, to always hold.
 For the \emph{sum type} $\tysum{X}{Y}$, we extend values with injections $\tminl[Y]{V}$ and $\tminr[X]{V}$, and computations with pattern-matching $\tmmatch[]{V}{\tminl[]{x} \mapsto M , \tminr[]{y} \mapsto N}$, with the evident reduction rules.
 The \emph{reducibility for $X + Y$} is then defined analogously to how we defined it for the promise type in \cref{sec:sn-seq:reducibility}.
-We say that $V \in \VRed_{\tysum{X}{Y}}^{\Gamma}$ iff $\forall\, \Gamma' .\, \forall\, \rho \in \Ren{\Gamma}{\Gamma'} .\, \forall\, K^{+} \in \SRed_{X,Y}^{\Gamma'} .\, K^{+} \capp (V[\rho]) \in \SN$, where $K^{+} ::= K \circ ((x)M,(y)N)$, and $(K \circ ((x)M,(y)N)) \capp V \defeq K \capp (\tmmatch[]{V}{\tminl[]{x} \mapsto M , \tminr[]{y} \mapsto N})$.
+We say that $V \in \VRed_{\tysum{X}{Y}}^{\Gamma}$ iff $\forall\, \Gamma' .\, \forall\, \rho \in \Ren{\Gamma}{\Gamma'} .\, \forall\, K^{+} \in \SRed_{X,Y}^{\Gamma'} .\, K^{+} \capp (V[\rho]) \in \SN$, where $K^{+} \!\bnfis\!
+K \circ ((x)M,(y)N)$, and $(K \circ ((x)M,(y)N)) \capp V \defeq K \capp (\tmmatch[]{V}{\tminl[]{x} \mapsto M , \tminr[]{y} \mapsto N})$.
 The reducibility for such \emph{sum continuations} is defined as $K^{+}\in \SRed_{X,Y}^{\Gamma}$ iff $\forall\, \Gamma' .\, \forall\, \rho \in \Ren{\Gamma}{\Gamma'} .\, \forall\, V\in \VRed_{X}^{\Gamma'} .\, (K^{+}[\rho]) \capp (\tminl[Y]{V}) \in \SN$ and $\forall\, \Gamma' .\, \forall\, \rho \in \Ren{\Gamma}{\Gamma'} .\, \forall\, W\in \VRed_{Y}^{\Gamma'} .\, (K^{+}[\rho]) \capp (\tminr[X]{W}) \in \SN$.